 then read data that ultimately came from another frame.
 This might seem

-modern browsers use sandboxing
+browsers use sandboxing

 techniques to prevent it.
 For example, Chromium can place the rasterizer